 Static Inventory¶

-Scan test source files and emit structured metadata without contacting an AI provider.
+Static inventory mode scans test source files and emits structured metadata — class names, method names, line counts, and source-level annotations — without contacting an AI provider.

 Basic scan¶